-- Use Call to Action
+Use Call to Action

-Once, you have communicated the users about what you do and why you are the best, the next important task would be telling them what action they should perform next.
+Once you have communicated the users about what you do and why you are the best, the next important task would be telling them what action they should perform next.
 In most cases, it has been seen that the users respond the best to call to action buttons.
 Typically, most of the websites make use of call-to-action buttons to inform the user about where to sign up or sign in.
 Some perfect examples would be:

 Hubspot displays two buttons and one link.
 The best thing is that all three of them take the visitor to unique areas.

-Have a look at Sprout Social, the website lets the users see each feature of the product in the best way while accentuating the prime features.
+Have a look at Sprout Social; the website lets the users see each feature of the product in the best way while accentuating the prime features.

-There are chances for people to read your features, while others will prefer to simply focus upon how it looks.
+There are chances for people to read your features, while others will prefer simply to focus upon how it looks.
 So, make sure you write about the features and display the image as well.

 In most cases, people ignore the factors such as ideal length for the video and end up posting videos that range up to a few minutes.
-The visitors usually abandon the video after watching it for a few seconds, so the task is to convey the message within confined period.
+The visitors usually abandon the video after watching it for a few seconds, so the task is to convey the message within a confined period.
 The best videos are those that are shot within 30 seconds to one minute.
 Make sure that the exact message is conveyed within the initial seconds.
-The video should include the product pictures and text as well.
+The video should include product pictures and text as well.

-Make sure you checkout our post on How videos can increase the conversions for Ecommerce Business.
+Make sure you check out our post on How videos can increase the conversions for Ecommerce Business.
 There are some great tips that you can accumulate through this post.

-Placement of the “Trial” button is another attribute that you should be taking in to consideration.
+Placement of the “Trial” button is another attribute that you should be taking into consideration.
 Help Scout’s homepage does it very well through the use of a big green call-to-action button.